vedmant/kohana-menu/README.md

 You define your menus in Kohana configuration files (see [config/menu/bootstrap.php](https://github.com/anroots/kohana-menu/blob/master/config/menu/bootstrap.php)).
 For example, a WordPress type blog might have...

+Then, in your (main) controller (or view), you determine which menu configuration to use (based on user role or other factors), use the factory method to construct a new Menu object, set the active link and render it in your view.
+Done.

 * Public main navigation menu
 * Public footer menu
 * Admin-only menu on the public pages, when admin is logged in